FirelyTeam/firely-docs/simplifier/simplifierVonk.rst

    .. attention:: Docker and PowerShell are not perfect friends, and Docker may show some 'NativeCommandError' messages.
 You can ignore those.

 #.
-You can use the .\stop-vonk-server.ps1 script to stop Vonk again.
+You can use the .\stop-vonk-server.ps1 script to stop Firely Server again.